Dammit, that's the third time this week!

 Tricolours in fiction

 The Russian soldier is somewhat less of an antagonist than he or she was.
-They appear as good guys (though a bit angry at us, mostly justified) in the Stargate Verse
+They appear as good guys (though a bit angry at the US, mostly justified) in the Stargate Verse

 , for example.
 Villains are usually of the Renegade Russian